drkarim/lassy/README.md

 # Lassy
 <p>
-Lassy is an C++ library with a visualisation framework for interogating a 3D image using surface normal analysis.
+Lassy is a C++ library with a visualisation framework for interogating a 3D image using surface normal analysis.

 The surface normals are derived from a polyognal mesh in the 3D image space.
 A simple example application would be to interrograte the image intensities along the surface normal of a 3D binary mask.